Lactose Intolerance and Bad Breath: Uncovering the Connection

 Several studies have provided evidence supporting the link between lactose intolerance and bad breath.
 A study published in the Journal of Breath Research found that individuals with lactose intolerance had significantly higher levels of VSCs in their breath compared to lactose-tolerant individuals.

-See also The Role of Bacteria in Bad Breath Diseases
+See also The Power of Green Tea: How It Fights Bad Breath

 Furthermore, researchers observed a correlation between the severity of lactose intolerance symptoms and the intensity of bad breath, suggesting a direct relationship between the two.